keu/docs/software/ci-cd.md

     Ensure the branches match the names of the branches in your repository, and replace `<dev-release-name>` and `<prod-release-name>` with the respective release names of your development and production Airflow Deployments on Astronomer.

 5. Test the GitHub Action by making a change on your `dev` branch and committing that change.
-This should update your development Airflow Deployment on Astronomer, which you can confirm in the Astronomer UI.
+This should update your development Airflow Deployment on Astronomer, which you can confirm in the Software UI.
 If that update was successful, try then merging `dev` into `main` to update your production Airflow Deployment.
 If both updates were successful, you now have a functioning, scalable CI/CD pipeline that can automatically deploy code to multiple Airflow Deployments.

 > **Note:** The prod-push action as defined here will run on any push to the `main` branch, including a pull request and merge from the `dev` branch as we recommend.
 >